erhade/MaTEE/README.md

 - **Qualcomm's [introduction](https://www.qualcomm.com/content/dam/qcomm-martech/dm-assets/documents/pointer-auth-v7.pdf) to the ARMv8.3 Pointer Authentication feature may help you better understand it.**

 ---

 ## 📦 1 Prerequisites
 Install the dependencies in the [list](https://optee.readthedocs.io/en/latest/building/prerequisites.html).
+In addition, you need to install `python2`.
 Since we are using Ubuntu 22.04, it is recommended that you choose the same operating system.

 ## 👷‍♂️ 2 Setup
 ### 2.1 build